CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab02.md

          1. A data pipeline is used for data orchestration.

-    2. **Recommended**: This section provides access to quick-start learning documentation.
+    2. **Recommended:** This section provides access to quick-start learning documentation.

-    3. **Quick Access**: This section lists the recently used or favourite items.
+    3. **Quick Access:** This section lists the recently used or favourite items.

    ![Picture24](https://github.com/CloudLabsAI-Azure/Fabric-Analytics-in-aday/assets/121504071/4cfa0615-359d-47ad-b4f3-a5432201c44b)